ChristophorusX/LaTeX2PNG/README.md

 `$ ./LaTeX2PNG -g none`

+To specify input and output files, one can utilize options `-i/-input` for input and `-o/-output` for output:

+`$ ./LaTeX2PNG -i ~/Desktop/latexfile.tex -o ~/Desktop/outputImage.png`
-Other functionalities, such as optional input and output directory, are under development.:)
+Other functionalities, such as altering display style, are under development. :)

 ## Legal Issues
 This software is distributed under the MIT license.